 Think of energy disruption like a TV with a short in a wire.
 The effect of this short is a ZZZZT (as described by EFT founder Gary Craig) on the image seen on TV.
 The impaired flow of electricity causes the problems with the TV image.
 When the flow of energy is disrupted in people, some parts of the body experience a shortage of energy and others too much.
 The physical EFT tapping with the tips of the fingers on acupuncture points clears this ZZZZT.
 In this way the energy travelling through these channels is balanced again and flows freely throughout the body.

 (1) Sheth HC (2009) Mind, Brain and Psychotherapy Indian J Psychol Med 311 11–15

-EFT is similar to Nutritional Therapy in that it empowers you to become an active participant in the management of your well-being and is particularly helpful for emotionally-linked eating.
+EFT is similar to Nutritional Therapy in that it empowers you to become an active participant in the management of your well-being.

 EFT can help:

-- Unearth and clear limiting beliefs which can underpin weight gain, emotional and disordered eating
+- Unearth and clear limiting beliefs associated with weight loss, emotional and disordered eating

 Please remember that EFT isn’t a substitute for medical diagnosis.

 Research has begun to establish an observable scientific basis for the subtle energy system on which EFT is based.
 Numerous studies have shown that the acupuncture meridians on which we tap are no longer imaginary lines, but tiny threadlike anatomical structures that physically exist.
 Meridians are the channels along which energy circulates through your body.
 Research also shows that stimulation (such as with tapping) of the acupuncture points is effective whether needles are used or not (1).